Table of Contents

 Once your booth gains traction, maintain it.
 There have been numerous studies on herd mentality in humans where subjects subconsciously follow the actions of their peers.
 If passersby can see that your booth is full and vibrant, they’re more like to stop and look, as they “unknowingly trust the judgment of their peers”.
 Under these circumstances, you are more likely to shorten your sales cycle as jewelers are more likely to impulse buy.
-If you know you have great quality products, why the wait?
+If you know you have great quality products, why wait?

 7. Capture moments with your happy customers

-The moment when customers purchase are usually when they are the happiest!
+The happiest moment is the moment your customer buys.
 This also makes the likeliest of times they’ll take photos or even do a quick video for you.
-Capturing such moments makes for great content for social proof and adds an additional level of trustworthiness to your brand.
+Capturing such moments makes for great content for social proof and adds a level of trustworthiness to your brand.
 You can even recycle the content as marketing materials for your next show.
 Don’t miss out on the opportunity and ask your customers!

 After the show

 8. Follow up with all your leads

 For the leads that were not closed at the show, ensure that your sales staff follow up with them consistently.
-At the end of each day, send a quick message thanking them for dropping by your booth and quickly remind them of the products there were interested in earlier in the day.
+At the end of each day, send a quick message thanking them for dropping by your booth and quickly remind them of the products they were interested in earlier in the day.
 This is when great jewelry photography will make your life easier!
-With visuals being processed 60,000 times faster than text, it’s important that you leave lasting impressions with your customers.
+With visuals being processed 60,000 times faster than text, you must leave lasting impressions with your customers.
 Also, consider automating your follow-ups using specialized sales software so that you’ll never forget to email a contact!

 Also, just a reminder that the sales cycle doesn’t end at the point of purchase.
 The post-sales process is just as important for repeat sales and referrals!

 So how many of these tips are you using and how many will you use at your next show?